 The type of senior housing you invest in will largely depend on your comfort level with the different types of care and services provided at each housing class.
 There are also different market needs depending on your target geographic market.
 Here are the most popular classes of senior housing available:

-•Skilled nursing facilities: Adults unable to tackle most daily tasks, and those who require extensive medical care on a daily basis, are best served at skilled nursing facilities.
+- Skilled nursing facilities: Adults unable to tackle most daily tasks, and those who require extensive medical care daily, are best served at skilled nursing facilities.
 Here, registered nurses and other healthcare professionals provide services designed to meet the needs of seniors with more advanced requirements.
-Because they provide healthcare, skilled nursing facilities are often subject to fairly stringent regulation.
+Because they provide healthcare, skilled nursing facilities are often subject to fairly stringent regulations.

 Senior housing investing mistakes to avoid

 If you believe investing in senior housing is a great way to get a leg up on your financial objectives, carefully consider some of the more common senior housing investment mistakes below.
-As with all niche markets, this one has the ability to pay great dividends, but has its own obstacles and nuances to understand and plan for.
+As with all niche markets, this one can pay great dividends, but has its obstacles and nuances to understand and plan for.
 Some of the prime mistakes new investors make include: